fbpx

 Recruiter directories are a precious resource for companies, regardless of whether or not the industry your company is categorized to has one.

-b) Social Media
+b) Social media

 A significant point about looking for a job recruiter is that the nature of their job means their presence on professional social media channels is probably essential.